 Strength exercises are beneficial in particular for seniors as this can help in making their muscles stronger thus improving upper and lower body strength.
 This means they will be able to reposition themselves more easily without requiring assistance which can help to prevent pressure sores.
 For the bedridden, leg lifts, arm lifts and side rolls can also prove beneficial and help with circulation and muscle strengthening.

-Best Pressure Relief Equipment for the Bedridden and Wheelchair Users
+Best Pressure Relief Equipment for the Bedridden & Wheelchair Users

 Memory Foam Mattress